 Level 3 Enhanced provision of NICE recommended therapies.
 To build capacity, understanding & skills to support different ways of coping with distress, through access to: Dialectical Behavioural Therapy programme Cognitive Analytical & Cognitive Behavioural Therapies Eye Movement Desensitisation Reprocessing Planning & conducting an evaluation to ensure effectiveness is integral to the programme.

-Objectives are to increase: 1) awareness & understanding of the background & meaning trauma & self injury has on people's lives.
+1).
+Awareness & understanding of the background & meaning trauma & self injury has on people's lives.
 Promote engagement in activity to reduce distress & increase wellbeing.

-2) capacity for women to use effective ways of coping with distress.
+2).
+Capacity for women to use effective ways of coping with distress.
 Enhance capacity for staff teams to make helpful & considered interventions, agreed proactively in collaboration with patients.

-3) access to meaningful & effective therapies.
+3).
+Access to meaningful & effective therapies.
 Promote positive change in behaviours reducing severity & frequency of PTSD symptoms & self injury.